 So, Bob had already found a way to capture his users’ data.
 However, being only human, sifting through the hundreds of profiles and orders isn’t an option.

 That’s where Bob would need to make use of data analytics.
 He hires Steve - a data analyst.

-By applying computer programming, operations research and statistics, Steve manages to translate the data into plain English.
+By applying computer programming, operations research, data visualization, and statistics, Steve manages to translate the data into plain English.
 So now Bob knows that, for example, baby-sized cartoon socks are very popular among women in their late twenties.